balmor/TranslationWidget/README.md

 }
 ```

-where *instanceName* is the name of widget instance on page, *langCode* is the code name of language.
+where *instanceName* is the name of widget instance* on page, *langCode* is the code name of language.
 This standard allows us to pass the translations for all widgets independently even if widgets are initialized only once by the class name.

+* more info about instance name is in [Initialization](#Initialization) section of this document

 Example:
 ```javascript